To the members of D. S. Kulkarni Developers Limited

 (xviii) The Company has not complied with the requirements of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 that are as follows:

-(a) Failed to file its financial results for the period ended 30 September 2017 and subsequent periods till date.
-The financials results have been filed from the quarter Dec 2020.
+(a) Failed to file its financial results for the periods ended 30 September 2017 and subsequent periods till date.

-(b) Governance reports have been submitted latest till Dec 17.
+(b) Governance report have been submitted latest till Dec 17.

 Consequently, we are unable to comment on the impact, if any, of this non-compliance on the financial statements.